 - 2 cups homemade or no-salt-added chicken broth, may substitute water

 - 3/4 cup slivered almonds

-- For the dough: Place the vegetable shortening or lard in the bowl of a stand mixer; beat on medium speed for about 3 minutes, until it is light and airy.
+- Place the vegetable shortening or lard in the bowl of a stand mixer; beat on medium speed for about 3 minutes, until it is light and airy.
 Stop to scrape down the sides of the bowl.

 - Add the salt and baking powder; on low speed, gradually add the corn masa flour and the broth in alternating additions, making sure each time that the addition is well incorporated.
 Beat for about 10 minutes to form a masa dough that is homogeneous and fluffy.
 Let the dough sit at room temperature while you make the filling.

 - Heat a comal (tortilla griddle) or skillet over medium heat.
 Add the guajillo and ancho peppers; toast them for about 15 seconds per side, until they become more pliable, lightly toasted and fragrant and their inner skin turns opaque.
 Transfer to a medium saucepan and cover with at least 2 cups of hot water.
 Cook over medium-low heat for about 15 minutes, or until the peppers have rehydrated, plumped up and softened.

 - Transfer the peppers and 2 cups of the liquid to a blender and add the oregano, cloves, cinnamon and cumin.
 Remove the center knob from the blender lid and cover the opening with a dish towel to contain splash-ups.
 Puree to form a smooth sauce.
 The yield is 2 1/2 to 2 3/4 cups.